ramvrm5/reactjs-nodejs-expressjs-mongodb-assignment/README.md

 you have to open both the folders one by one then run this command npm install
---Note if node Modeules folder is not present in it.
+--Note if node Module folder is not present in it.

 After npm installed then